NdeyeThiane/ManagementApp/README.md

 User Management:
 Add and manage users (students, instructors, mentors).
 Assign users to cohorts based on their role.

 Dashboard:
 Overview of all cohorts, users, and their status.
 Instructor Role:
 Access to Cohort Pages:
 View cohort-specific tasks and student information.

 Student Management:
 View and track student progress.
 Leave feedback on student tasks or activities.
-Mentor Role:
-Access to Resources:
-View cohort resources and learning materials.
-Student Information:
-Access to student information for guidance but no editing privileges.

 3. User Flow:
 Admin:
 Log in → Dashboard.